top of page

 For Virtual Classes Only:

 Why only 2 fabrics?
-Because this class is about technique.
+Because this class is about method and technique.
+We want to focus on the process.
 As with anything new, we learn by practice and repetition until it becomes part of our muscle memory.
-The same applies to learning a new quilting technique.
+We don't want to spend time designing, just sewing:).

 *Contrasting fabric means any 2 fabrics that create a very “crisp” line between them when placed next to each other.
 Please, avoid directional prints, large prints, or 2 prints that share a common color.
 Designate which of your fabrics is “dark” and which is “light’.